-The simulated \textit{Planck} frequency maps went through the same NILC pipeline as described in Sect.~\ref{sec:nilc_method} to derive NILC weights and reconstruct the thermal $y$-map.
-Each individual foreground and noise components of the simulation are propagated with the same NILC weights to reconstruct their respective residual map.
+The simulated \textit{Planck} frequency maps went through the same NILC pipeline as described in Section~\ref{sec:nilc_method} to derive NILC weights and reconstruct the thermal $y$-map.
+Each individual foreground and noise component of the simulation is propagated with the same NILC weights to reconstruct their respective residual map.
 Characterizing the residual contamination of the reconstructed $y$-map is then possible by computing the 1-PDF and the angular power spectra of the residual map of each contaminant.

-Figure~\ref{fig:tSZ_pdf_plk_sims} shows the 1-PDF of the simulated input thermal SZ signal (dashed red), as well as the 1-PDF of the thermal SZ signal reconstructed from NILC (solid black) and that of each residual contaminant (solid coloured lines).
+Fig.~\ref{fig:tSZ_pdf_plk_sims} shows the 1-PDF of the simulated input thermal SZ signal (dashed red), as well as the 1-PDF of the thermal SZ signal reconstructed from NILC (solid black) and that of each residual contaminant (solid coloured lines).
 Only pixels outside the Galactic plane mask (GAL-MASK) have been considered.
 Point-sources were not masked because we want to assess the contribution of radio and IR sources separately.
-In agreement with what we saw in Fig.~\ref{fig:tSZ_pdf_point_sources} for \textit{Planck} PR4 data (Sect.~\ref{sec:residual_ps}), the radio sources (purple line in Fig.~\ref{fig:tSZ_pdf_plk_sims}) contribute dominantly in the negative tail and sparingly to the positive region.
+In agreement with what we saw in Fig.~\ref{fig:tSZ_pdf_point_sources} for \textit{Planck} PR4 data (Section~\ref{sec:residual_ps}), the radio sources (purple line in Fig.~\ref{fig:tSZ_pdf_plk_sims}) contribute dominantly in the negative tail and sparingly to the positive region.
 This is because radio sources are significant at frequencies below $143$\,GHz, where the frequency response of the thermal SZ is negative.
 Hence, they end up as negative residual sources when propagated through NILC.
 The opposite is largely true for the IR source residuals (brown line); they contribute primarily to the positive tail of the distribution and sub-dominantly to the negative tail.
 Nevertheless, IR source residuals are low enough so that the characteristic positive non-Gaussian tail of the thermal SZ \citep{Rubino-Martin2003} is almost perfectly recovered as can be seen by the overlapping positive tails of the input and output thermal SZ PDFs.
-This supports our findings in Sect.~\ref{sec:residual_ps} and our strategy to mask only radio sources detected in the frequency range where thermal SZ has negative frequency response.
+This supports our findings in Section~\ref{sec:residual_ps} and our strategy to mask only radio sources detected in the frequency range where thermal SZ has a negative frequency response.

 Residual Galactic foregrounds (orange line in Fig.~\ref{fig:tSZ_pdf_plk_sims}) contribute equally to the negative and positive non-Gaussian tails of the 1-PDF of the reconstructed $y$-map.
 Finally, excess variance arises mainly from residual noise (blue), CIB (green) and Galactic foregrounds (orange).